Mueller Report Raises New Questions About Russia's Hacking Targets In 2016

 In particular, the report said, "We understand the FBI believes that this operation enabled [Russian military intelligence] to gain access to the network of at least one Florida county government" during the 2016 campaign.

-That came as news to Paul Lux, president of the Florida State Association of Supervisors of Elections, which has been working closely with federal authorities to protect their election systems against such attacks.
+That came as news to Paul Lux, president of the Florida State Association of Supervisors of Elections — which has been working closely with federal authorities to protect their election systems against such attacks.

 "I haven't heard even a whisper" about such a breach, Lux told NPR, noting that the report referred to a county "government" office network, not specifically to an "elections" office, although the two are frequently connected.